Coffee: Roast characteristics

 The degree of roast affects coffee flavor and body.
 The color of the coffee after brewing is also affected by the degree of roasting.
 Darker roasts are generally bolder because they have less fiber content and a more sugary flavor.
 Lighter roasts have a more complex and therefore perceived stronger flavor from aromatic oils and acids otherwise destroyed by longer roasting times.
 Roasting does not alter the amount of caffeine in the bean but does give less caffeine when the beans are measured by volume because the beans expand during roasting.
-A small amount of chaff is produced during roasting from the skin left on the seed after processing.
-Chaff is usually removed from the seeds by air movement, though a small amount is added to dark roast coffees to soak up oils on the seeds.
+A small amount of chaff is produced during roasting from the skin left on the seed after processing; is usually removed from the seeds by air movement, though a small amount is added to dark roast coffees to soak up oils on the seeds.

 Decaffeination

 Decaffeination of coffee seeds is done while the seeds are still green.
 Many methods can remove caffeine from coffee, but all involve either soaking the green seeds in hot water (often called the "Swiss water process") or steaming them, then using a solvent to dissolve the caffeine-containing oils.
 Decaffeination is often done by processing companies, and the extracted caffeine is usually sold to the pharmaceutical industry.